-The State verified the correction of noncompliance identified during the prior reporting period through a data review that (a) confirmed that every child served in Part C and referred to Part B subsequently received an evaluation and - if eligible - a fully developed IEP, even if late, unless the child was no longer in the jurisdiction of the LEA, and (b) confirmed that each AEA that was performing below 100 percent compliance during the prior reporting period was correctly implementing 34 CFR §300.124(b).
+The State verified the correction of noncompliance identified during the prior reporting period through a data review that confirmed (a) every child served in Part C and referred to Part B subsequently received an evaluation and - if eligible - a fully developed IEP, even if late, unless the child was no longer in the jurisdiction of the LEA, and (b) each AEA that was performing below 100 percent compliance during the prior reporting period was correctly implementing IDEA requirements.
+The state reviewed additional data from Iowa's Information Management System (IMS) and ACHIEVE, the IEP/IFSP data system, for each LEA and verified 100% correction of non-compliance.